49122/titanic-kaggle-challenge/README.md

 # titanic kaggle challenge

-<h5>This repo is basically a journal on my journy through  Kagggle's Titanic - Machine Learning from Disaste competition =>  [Kaggle](https://www.kaggle.com/c/titanic "Kaggle") </h5>
+<h5>This repo is basically a journal on my journy through  Kagggle's Titanic - Machine Learning from Disaste competition </h5>

 Day 1 aka March 30, 2021
 I'm still very unsure about the datasets especially because they are already split into training and testing  (That's something I had never encountered before).